Problem of universals: Conceptualism

-Conceptualism is a position that is meshed between realism and nominalism.
-Conceptualists believe that universals can indeed be real, but only existing as concepts within the mind.
-Conceptualists argue that the "concept" of universals are not mere "inventions but are reflections of similarities among particular things themselves."
-For example, the concept of 'man' ultimately reflects a similarity amongst Socrates and Kant.
+Conceptualism is a position that is—in a sense—part of the way between realism and nominalism, though it is usually considered to have more in common with the latter.
+Conceptualists believe that universals do exist, but only as concepts within the mind.
+Conceptualists argue that these concepts of universals are not mere "inventions but are reflections of similarities among particular things themselves."
+For example, the concept of "man" ultimately reflects a similarity between Socrates and Kant.